recyclarr/recyclarr/CONTRIBUTING.md

 that everyone should follow.

 1. To avoid wasting your time and effort, please ensure all ideas get discussed first.
-Either visit [the Ideas discussion board][ideas] and open a thread there, or create a new issue.
+Either visit [the Ideas discussion board][ideas] and open a thread there.
 I ask that you do this to avoid the potential of rejecting work already done in a pull request.

 1. **For Markdown changes,** any and all changes must pass configured [markdownlint] rules (see the `.markdownlint.json` files in this repository for project-specific adjustments to those rules).